Stock indexes slip in early trading after 3 gains in a row

 Advertisement

-BAD LOOK: Tailored Brands, which owns Men's Wearhouse, plunged 24 percent after giving investors a surprisingly weak first-quarter profit forecast.
+BAGGY FIT: Tailored Brands, which owns Men's Wearhouse, plunged 24.7 percent after giving investors a surprisingly weak first-quarter profit forecast.
+The company has been trying to increase sales at both Men's Wearhouse and its Jos.
+A. Bank stores, but is facing a tougher retail market.